Nandhagopalan/Sphinx_documentation/README.md

 # Latexpdf

-In linux, execute the following steps:
+In linux, execute the following steps to generate pdf for the project:

 1. `sudo apt-get install -y latexmk texlive-latex-extra`
 2. `make latexpdf` (inside docs folder)